Use it when

 For PlanningBrief readers, the important point is timing: a planning term usually signals who might need to act next, which documents to check, and whether a project is early intelligence, live tender opportunity, appeal risk or near-site-stage context.

 Example: a business may ask whether a signage change, farm structure, telecom item or change of use is exempt.
-The declaration can reduce uncertainty before a full planning application or enforcement dispute.
+A householder may ask about a small extension, shed, attic conversion or use change where the exemption limits are unclear.
+The declaration can reduce uncertainty before a full planning application, sale, loan drawdown or enforcement dispute.

 PlanningBrief explains the public data; always verify legal, planning and building-control duties with the official source or a qualified professional.